Skip to main content

 • MET Council

-Water Licensure - Upon completion of the WETT program, students qualify to sit for their Class “D” Water License proctored by the Minnesota Department of Health (MDH).
+Water Licensure - Upon completion of the WETT program, students are prepared to take their Class “D” Water License proctored by the Minnesota Department of Health (MDH).

-Wastewater Licensure - Upon completion of the WETT program, students qualify to sit for their Class “D” Wastewater License proctored by the Minnesota Pollution Control Agency (MPCA).
+Wastewater Licensure - Upon completion of the WETT program, students are prepared to take their Class “D” Wastewater License proctored by the Minnesota Pollution Control Agency (MPCA).

 Employment at a qualified Water or Wastewater facility allows a licensed operator to advance their licenses to higher levels.
 SCTCC graduates with a four-year degree in the Sciences (e.g. Engineering, Biology, Chemistry) may qualify to be able to advance their water and wastewater licensure even faster!